Forgiving Your ParentsBy Dr. Margaret Paul

 November 15, 2007

-"My mother was crazy - nice one minute and the next a screaming maniac.
-My father was sweet but he was never around, and he never did anything to stop my mother from the emotional abuse."
+"My mother was crazy - nice one minute and the next a screaming violent maniac.
+My father was sweet but he was never around, and he never did anything to stop my mother from the physical and emotional abuse."

 "My father was an angry violent man and my mother was weak and pathetic.
 He often beat us and my mother did nothing to protect us."